M-Bab/linux-kernel-amdgpu-binaries/README.md

 ## Updates

+- `21.09.17`: Kernel 4.12 reached end-of-life.
+Updates from amd-staging-4.12 will still be merged if available.
+I will (again) switch to 4.13 in the near future.
 - `12.09.17`: Returned to 4.12 kernel after 4.13+amd-staging-drm-next had stability issues.
 - `06.09.17`: Kernel 4.13 based on amd-staging-drm-next (vanilla and Ubuntu) replaces 4.12.
 - `11.08.17`: Kernel 4.12 based on amd-staging-4.12 (vanilla and Ubuntu) replaces 4.11.
 I will not build amd-staging-drm-next for now, because the underlying kernel is not yet released (4.13).